 They come from all walks of life and military branches.
 They’ve traveled across sky, land, and sea—from combat to post-military careers in sales, security, entertainment, marketing, and more.
 Now residents of the Sunshine State, these veterans spend their time socializing, swinging golf clubs or pickleball paddles, and enjoying the ease of their self-paced lives.
-In honor of Veterans Day, The Villages Health proudly recognizes these military men for their service and sacrifices.
+The Villages Health honors veterans and proudly recognizes these military men for their service and sacrifices.
 As we support their health initiatives, they share the lifestyle practices that enrich their retirement years and protect their longevity.

 Jack Petro